Zixia-Zhou/BioPD/README.md

 The repository does not include large public datasets.
 Data sources, required fields, and expected file layouts are documented in `DATA_AVAILABILITY.md`.

-## Recommended citation

-Please cite the associated manuscript when using this code.
-Add the final DOI after publication.